Approximate k-uniform states: definition, construction and applications: Main Results

 \begin{proof} Similar to the case of proving Haar random construction of approximate QECC in Section~\ref{sec:Haar-random-aqecc}, we see that approximate pure QECC with distance $\delta$ is equivalent to the condition that any state in the code space is an $\epsilon$-approximate $\delta-1$-uniform state.
 We first consider the probability for one fixed subsystem satisfying Eq.~\eqref{eq:altdef-aqecc}, with code space $\mathcal{C}$ generated by a quantum circuit ensemble forming approximate design from any fixed $K$-dimensional subspace:

 Take an $\epsilon'$-net $\mathcal{N}_{\mathcal{C}}$ in the subspace $\mathcal{C}$.
 Using Lemma~\ref{lipschitz-pur}, we have

 so the failure probability on subsystem $S$ can be upper bounded:

-where in the first inequality of Eq.~\eqref{eq:derivartion-circ-aqecc} we used the property of $\epsilon'$-net, in the second inequality of Eq.~\eqref{eq:derivartion-circ-aqecc} we used union theorem to convert the probability to one single state distributed by approximate design ensemble $\mu$, which has an upper bound according to Theorem~\ref{thm:kdesign-kuniform}.
+where we used $\nu$ to denote $\epsilon''$-approximate $t$ design ensemble, and $\mathcal C\in \nu$ means that $\mathcal C$ is generated by $U\sim\nu$ from a fixed subspace projector $P_0$ by $UP_0U^\dagger$.
+In the first inequality of Eq.~\eqref{eq:derivartion-circ-aqecc} we used the property of $\epsilon'$-net, in the second inequality of Eq.~\eqref{eq:derivartion-circ-aqecc} we used union theorem to convert the probability to one single state distributed by approximate design ensemble $\mu$, which has an upper bound according to Theorem~\ref{thm:kdesign-kuniform}.
 In the last inequality of Eq.~\eqref{eq:derivartion-circ-aqecc} we derived the upper bound of failure probability on one single subsystem $S$.

 The total failure probability is thus lower bounded by